Staff profile

 Research interests

-My primary research interests are in Romanticism; poetry and poetics; form; aesthetics; classical reception; and influence and allusion.
-I have additional research interests in material culture; visual culture; print culture; manuscript studies; vegan studies; metal studies; and the environmental humanities.
+My primary research interests are in Romanticism; poetry and poetics; form; aesthetics; classical reception; influence and allusion; intermediality and intertextuality; and the environmental humanities, particularly the arboreal humanities.
+I have additional research interests in material culture; visual culture; print culture; manuscript studies; vegan studies; and metal studies.

 I am currently preparing my first monograph, Shelley and Androgyny.
 My monograph analyses androgyny as a psychic merger in Shelley's poetry alongside his readings and translation of Plato's Symposium, with attention to Plato's implication of the reader as an interlocutor.